OctopusDeploy/blog/blog/2018-06/automated-database-deployments-iteration-zero.md

 It is much, much harder to see the history of a specific object like a table or a stored procedure.
 Instead of going to a single file and viewing the history you are required to do a search to find all the files where the object was changed.
 Depending on the number of table changes going on, it could be easy to miss a key change and not even know it.

 Finally, a lot of developers are not expert SQL Developers.
 They are used to using SQL Server Management Studio UI to create tables and indexes.
 They don't know how to write a lot of the changes being made by hand.
 It takes a lot of practice to get the T-SQL syntax memorized.
+In the case where the tool allows you to write code for more complex changes, there is another learning curve to understand the syntax and the rules.

 ### Picking an Approach